randomuser691337/palera1n-mod-fixed/README.md

 iOS 16 support should be working now.

+# Known issue

+SSH may not work in the bypass phase.
+This is currently being looked into.

 # DISCLAIMER

 This bypass must not be used on a device you don't legally own and have permission to modify, I am not responsible for any misuse of anyting in this repo.